The Society Volunteer Team

 Dave Scantland ("Dave the Cook", email@example.com) After careers in music, hospitality, printing, and publishing, Dave finally arrived at the destination of so many others plagued with vague creativity: marketing.
 First as a technical writer and illustrator, and later as an international marketing manager, Dave traveled much of Europe and the US, padding his expense account (and his waistline) with efficiency and cunning his employers wished he would have applied to his job.
 Today, Dave writes, draws, and cooks in the Atlanta suburbs.
 His family and friends, when describing his pursuit of domestic culinary perfection, dance around the word "depraved" with the agility and suspicion of a sprinter on a Paris sidewalk.
 Executive Director.

-Chris Hennes (email@example.com) is an aerospace engineer, working as a consultant in the fields of helicopter and wind turbine noise, and subsonic fluid dynamics.
-His specialty is software development and support.
-When not consulting he spends much of his free time in the kitchen, and is especially interested in culinary Modernism and charcuterie.
+Chris Hennes (firstname.lastname@example.org) teaches technology classes at the Norman, OK public library.
+When not working he spends much of his free time in the kitchen, and is especially interested in culinary Modernism and charcuterie.
 Director of Operations.

 Janet A. Zimmerman ("JAZ") writes about food and teaches cooking classes in Atlanta.
 She attended graduate school in philosophy at the University of California at Irvine, where two years of attempting to teach metaphysics to freshman made the corporate world seem very attractive.
 After a dozen years working in corporate communications and marketing, during which her abiding interest in food and cooking increased, she decided to combine her epistolary and culinary skills in a new food writing career.
 She is currently working on a guidebook to developing the palate.
 Her teaching specialties are appetizers and cocktails, which are much easier to teach (and taste better) than metaphysics.
 Manager.